bSI-InfraRoom/IFC-Specification/IFC4x3/Sections/Domain specific data schemas/Schemas/IfcPortsAndWaterways/PropertySets/Pset_ProcessCapacity/Documentation.md

-Properties for generic process capacity analysis
+Property set for the application of process data to spatial elements and transport assets